Console environment configuration for a testing workstation

 # aptitude install dict

-Moreover, install a spell checker:
+Moreover, install a spell checker (if it is not already installed):

 # aptitude install ispell